Share

 Next is ‘back to basics’ and value:

-Around 40 percent of US consumers have reduced spending in general, and they expect to continue to cut back on nonessentials specifically.
+About 40 percent of US consumers have reduced overall spending, and they expect to continue cutting back on nonessentials.
 This reality reflects profound discomfort about the state of the economy.

 Obviously, right?
 Well, not really…

-Tied to the concern about the state of the economy is an increasing consumer focus on value—especially for essential categories.
-For example, in shampoo on Amazon, value and mass products have experienced the greatest increase in share, at two- and five-percentage-points gains, respectively.
+Tied to concerns about the state of the economy is an increasing consumer focus on value, especially in essential categories.
+For example, in shampoo on Amazon, value and mass products have seen the largest gains in share, at two- and five-percentage-point increases, respectively.

-Premium shampoo products have seen significantly less growth in comparison, losing more than five points of volume.
+Premium shampoo products have seen significantly less growth, losing more than five points of volume.

 We’re seeing a rise in “The Homebody Economy”:

-Yes, things have somewhat opened up across the country and world, but most of us are in fact finding ourselves at home far more often than usual.
+Yes, things have opened up somewhat across the country and around the world, but most of us are finding ourselves at home far more often than usual.

 Americans are spending more of their at-home time on domestic activities, media, and news.
-Intent to eat more at home post-COVID-19 has strengthened significantly over the past three months.
+The intent to eat more at home post-COVID-19 has strengthened significantly over the past three months.

 Usage of popular online entertainment platforms has skyrocketed.
 (The popular video game Fortnite recently hosted a concert that was “attended” by 12.3 million users.1 ) Investment in at-home fitness through equipment purchases and online activity is growing.